Social safety net

-The social safety net (SSN) consists of non-contributory assistance existing to improve lives of vulnerable families and individuals experiencing poverty and destitution.
-Examples of SSNs are previously-contributory social pensions, in-kind and food transfers, conditional and unconditional cash transfers, fee waivers, public works, and school feeding programs.
+A social safety net (SSN) consists of non-contributory assistance designed to improve the lives of vulnerable families and individuals experiencing poverty or destitution; much is governmental.
+Examples of such programs are: previously contributory social pensions, in-kind transfers like food assistance, conditional and unconditional cash transfers, fee waivers, public works, and school feeding programs.

-The core idea of SSN can be understood as an analogy to a circus artist walking on a tightrope with a net hanging under it, ready to catch the artist if she falls.
-It is not helping her to get up on the line again, but prevents her from falling to the ground, avoiding potentially life-threatening damages.
-In the same way, the economic social safety net provides a certain minimum amount of welfare or safety that the society has agreed that no one should fall below.

 Definitions

 There is no exact and unified definition of the concept of SSN.
 The World Bank has one of the widest definitions, but multiple definitions are used by different scholars, institutions, and organizations such as the International Labor Organization (ILO) and ESCAP.
 This lead some scholars to go so far as to hold that there is no point in using the term SSN as it is rarely used consistently and are instead advocating that the different components of SSN are used for analysis rather than the term itself.

 Economic rationale

-Initially, social safety nets were intended for three purposes: Institutional reform, make the adjustment programs feasible politically, and most importantly poverty reduction.
+Initially, social safety nets were intended for three purposes: Institutional reform, to make the adjustment programs feasible politically, and most importantly, poverty reduction.

 The social safety net is a club good, which follows from it being excludable but non-rival.
-Following the already mentioned analogy, the circus artist may be excluded from using the safety net if someone decides that she will not be allowed to have one, but her falling into the safety net does not impede other circus artists from falling into it as well, thus it is non-rival.

 Critics argue that SSN decreases the incentives to work, gives no graduation encouragement, tears down communal ties, and places a financial burden potentially too heavy to carry in the longer run.
 Furthermore, it has shown very difficult to decrease the SSN once it has been extended.
-Casper Hunnerup Dahl, a Danish economist, finds that there is a strong negative correlation between the generosity of OECD welfare states and the work ethic. the Swedish economist Martin Ljunge finds that an increasingly generous sick leave system leads younger Swedes to stay more at home than their older peers.
+Casper Hunnerup Dahl, a Danish economist, finds that there is a strong negative correlation between the generosity of OECD welfare states and the work ethic.
+The Swedish economist Martin Ljunge finds that an increasingly generous sick leave system leads younger Swedes to stay more at home than their older peers.

 However, proponents argue that the case is quite the opposite, that even tiny transfers are used productively and often invested, be it in education, assets, social networks, or other income-generating activities.